THE MAGIC CIRCLE – RULES

 – no longer be considered to be of good character or a fit and proper person to be a member of the Society; or

-– otherwise have behaved in such a way that has caused distress to one or more other members (for example but not limited to online trolling);
+– otherwise have behaved in such a way that has caused distress to one or more other members; (This excludes personal grievances, financial disputes and other grievances unless directly related to the Society);

-Council may refer the matter to the Exposure Committee, to a Disciplinary Panel (see 5.13 below) or for mediation in accordance with Rule 2.9.
+Council may refer the matter to the Exposure Committee, to a Disciplinary Panel (see 5.13 below), to the Society’s Equality, Diversity and Inclusion (EDI) officer, or for mediation in accordance with Rule 2.9.

-5.12.2 Any matter referred to the Exposure Committee or for mediation may subsequently be referred by Council to a Disciplinary Panel.
+5.12.2 Any matter referred to the Exposure Committee, to the EDI officer or for mediation may subsequently be referred by Council to a Disciplinary Panel.

 5.12.4 The sanctions that can be recommended by a Disciplinary Panel and imposed by Council include, but are not limited to, one or more of the following: